Algeria offers own brand of "Arab Spring" for vote

-ALGIERS Algeria on Sunday launched the campaign for a parliamentary election that the ruling elite, in power for 50 years, hopes will soak up the pressure for change that has been building since the "Arab Spring" revolts in neighboring countries.
+ALGIERS, April 15 Algeria on Sunday launched the campaign for a parliamentary election that the ruling elite, in power for 50 years, hopes will soak up the pressure for change that has been building since the "Arab Spring" revolts in neighbouring countries.

 Oil and gas exporter Algeria is the only country in north Africa whose political system has remained essentially unchanged after the turmoil of last year when long-standing rulers were unseated in Tunisia, Egypt and Libya.

-Wary that the May 10 election could be the catalyst which brings upheaval spilling over from its neighbors, authorities have tried to counter the "Arab Spring" with their own, re-branded version that favors managed transition over revolution.
+Wary that the May 10 election could be the catalyst which brings upheaval spilling over from its neighbours, authorities have tried to counter the "Arab Spring" with their own, re-branded version that favours managed transition over revolution.

 The official slogan of the election, repeated in commercials running on state television, is: "Algeria is our spring."